-The two riderless horses followed the other raiders over the low stone fence and loped after them into the night.
+The two riderless horses followed the other raiders over the low stone fence and trotted after them into the night.

 The lone man turned his bearded face toward Kyle, his hands on the long handle of the Lochaber axe, his booted feet braced in the mud.
 The glow from the flames on the roof gilded his scowling countenance.
 A leather belt bound the waist of his homespun tunic, the frayed hem of which reached only to his bare knees.

 Since pursuit of the raiders in the darkness was futile, Kyle halted the gelding ten feet from the man.
 He returned the battle axe to the loop on his saddle and held up his open hands to show they were empty.
 He remained mounted in case the man mistook him for a raider.

 “Kyle Shaw, deputy sheriff of Ayrshire,” he said.
 “Do you want help dousing that fire?”